-Sara is the program assistant for STEAM Works, providing critical support for all of our programs.
+Sara is the program coordinator for NIU STEAM, providing critical support for all of our programs.
 She specializes in volunteer coordination, event planning and logistics.
-She has played a starring role in several STEAM Works films with her beloved cat Birdie.
-Sara has a bachelor’s degree in philosophy from NIU and shares her passion for critical thinking with everyone around her.
+She has played a starring role in several NIU STEAM films with her beloved cat Birdie.
+Sara has a bachelor’s degree in philosophy from NIU and is currently working on her Masters in Library Science.

 STEM Read Director

 Gillian is the director of NIU’s STEM Read program, which introduces young readers to the science, technology, engineering and math concepts behind popular fiction books.
 To do this, STEM Read creates free online lesson plans, interactive games, videos, collaborative writing prompts and live events that bring science and stories to life.
-She is the author of The Toy and the Twister and The Toy and the Tide Pool, books one and two of her Stuffed Bunny Science Adventure Series.
-These picture books tell fun, fast-paced stories that incorporate STEM concepts aligned with Next Generation Science Standards for Kindergarten through second grade.
+She is the author of the Stuffed Bunny Science Adventure Series (The Toy and the Twister, The Toy and the Tide Pool, The Toy and the Test Drive).
+These picture books tell fun, fast-paced stories that incorporate STEM concepts aligned with Next Generation Science Standards for kindergarten through second grade.
 King-Cargile holds a B.A. in film production and an M.F.A. in creative writing from Southern Illinois University.